- Software Players

 Read on if you need to copy music to your Snakeoil computer for local music playback.

 For local music playback you need to setup your Snakeoil as a simple NAS in your home network.
-From a Windows computer, start Windows Explorer and enter your Snakeoil's machine_name or ip_address in the address text box.
+From a Windows computer, start Windows Explorer and enter your Snakeoil's machine_name or ip_address in the address text box like so:

 You should see two network shares - music and playlists.
 Copy all your music files to the music share, this is the location where most software players (e.g. MPD, Squeezelite) will look for when searching for music content.